scollinselliott/eratosthenes/README.md

 Some functions related to relative sequences:

+- `seq_diag()` detects which `events` are in disagreement, proceeding by agglomerating `events` one-by-one, starting with the first `events` object.
+If one knows which sequences are valid *a priori*, these therefore should be placed first.
+The

-- `seq_check()` sees whether partial sequences agree in their relative ordering of elements.
+  whether partial sequences agree in their relative ordering of elements.

-- `seq_adj()` provides the means to coerce an “input” sequence to a discrepant “target” sequence which contains fewer elements.
+- `seq_adj()` provides the means to coerce an “input” `events` object to a discrepant “target” `events` object, which contains fewer elements.
   E.g., if one has obtained an optimal seriation of contexts (of both single, unrelated deposits and stratigraphic deposits) as determined by the presence/absence of find-types, which conflicts with a sequence obtained from a stratigraphic sequence whose physical relationships are certain, this function will reorder the optimal seriation, fitting any single deposits missing from the stratigraphic sequence